Fox's Book of Martyrs

 situation, also, would be much more comfortable than it really was-hence my

 anxiety was less.
-But my health, which had never been restored, since that
+But my health, which had never been

-together with the want of medical attendants, I
+constitution, together with the want of medical

-concluded it must be fatal.
-The day I was taken, a Burmese nurse came and
+attendants, I concluded it must be fatal.
+The day I was taken,

-offered her services for Maria.
-This circumstance filled me with gratitude and
+a Burmese nurse came and offered her services for Maria.
+This circumstance

-confidence in God; for though I had so long and so constantly made efforts to
+filled me with gratitude and confidence in God; for though I had so long and so

-obtain a person of this description, I had never been able; when at the very
+constantly made efforts to obtain a person of this description, I had never been

-time I most needed one, and without any exertion, a voluntary offer was made.
+able; when at the very time I most needed one, and without any exertion, a

 "My